pylipp/financeager/README.md

     git clone https://github.com/pylipp/financeager
     cd financeager
-    make test
+    python setup.py test

 ## Usage

-### Client-server or serverless mode?

-You can run `financeager` as a client-server or a serverless application (default).
-This can be controlled by a configuration file (default path is `~/.config/financeager/config`, however you can specify a custom path by passing it along with the `-C`/`--config` command line option).
+You can use `financeager` as a client-server or a serverless application (default).
+The user interacts via the command line interface (CLI).

-In either mode, you can configure frontend options, that is the name of the default category (assigned when omitting the category option when e.g. adding an entry) and the date format (string that `datetime.strptime` understands; note the double percent).

-Default config:

-    [FRONTEND]
-    default_category = unspecified
-    date_format = %%m-%%d
+### Serverless mode

+The user request invoked from the CLI is passed to the backend which opens the appropriate database, processes the request, closes the database and returns a response.
+All communication happens within a single process, hence the label 'serverless'.
+The databases are stored in `~/.local/share/financeager`.

+### Client-server mode

 To run `financeager` as client-server application, start the flask webservice by

     export FLASK_APP=financeager/fflask.py
     flask run  # --help for more info

+>   This does not store data persistently!
+Specify the environment variable `FINANCEAGER_DATA_DIR`.

-For production use, you should wrap `app = fflask.create_app()` in a WSGI.
+>   For production use, you should wrap `app = fflask.create_app(data_dir=...)` in a WSGI.

-On the client side, you want to put something along the lines of
+To communicate with the webservice, the `financeager` configuration has to be adjusted.
+Create and open the file `~/.config/financeager/config`.
+If you're on the machine that runs the webservice, put the lines

+    [SERVICE]
+    name = flask

+If you're on an actual remote 'client' machine, put

     [SERVICE]
     name = flask